 • Cover and cook on high for 4-5 hours or low for 7-8, until the potatoes are tender and the chicken is cooked through.
 Do not uncover during this time.

-• Uncover and remove the chicken to a cutting board.
-Add the green beans to the slow cooker, and stir and cover.
+• Uncover and add the green beans to the slow cooker, and stir and cover.

-• Turn off the heat, then add back the chicken, along with adding the corn and peas, stirring to combine.
+• Turn off the heat and add the corn and peas, stirring to combine, allowing a minute or two for the vegetables to warm through.
 Taste and add additional salt if desired.

 Notes